 Con’s

-- May not be effective for small businesses.
+- It may not be effective for small businesses.

 - Heavily regulated by statute.